 The welfare effects of trade policy are shaped by the outcomes of imports reallocation and price changes.
 In this paper, I show that these outcomes crucially depend on whether importing firms are matched with multinational suppliers or with single-country producers.
 I study an antidumping duty imposed by Colombia on the imports of Chinese truck tires.
-In the data I observe the full network of Colombian importers and global exporters, some of which are multi-origin and some of which are single-origin.
-Due to the policy, approximately 75% of imports of tires that originated in China were reallocated into other origins, and the bulk of this reallocation was undertaken by importers matched with multi-origin exporters.
+In the data I observe the full network of Colombian importers and their foreign suppliers.
+For the latter, I use data on tire plant's location to distinguish between multinational (manufacturing in many countries) and single-country manufacturers.
+Due to the policy, approximately 75% of imports of Chinese tires where replaced with imports from other origins, and the bulk of this geographical substitution involved multinational suppliers.
 I estimate a quantitative trade framework to match the reallocation and price changes in the data.
-I find that under a counterfactual network without multinational suppliers, the increase in the price index from the policy would have been almost twice the size of the actual change.
-The analysis suggests that ignoring the network structure could lead to sizable biases in predicting the welfare effects of tariffs.
+I analyse the policy under a counterfactual network without multinational suppliers, and find that pass-through increases.
+The analysis suggests that ignoring this type of network structure could lead to biases for the prediction of the welfare effects of tariff -and similar- shocks.

 Commodity price shocks have negative consequences for developed economies that rely heavily on imported materials.
-However, firms employ risk management instruments to reduce their exposure.
+Consequently, firms employ risk-management instruments to reduce their exposure.
 In this paper we study how the use of supply contracts by firms can shape the transmission of commodity price shocks to aggregate variables.
-We focus on purchase obligations which are supply contracts with fixed prices for the delivery of goods for future periods.
+We focus on purchase obligations, which are supply contracts with fixed prices for the delivery of goods in future periods.
 We rely on a novel dataset to document two empirical findings.
-First, we find a large exposure reduction to commodity price risk from firms using these contracts.
-Our estimates suggest a reduction of about 10.2% to 45.2% compared to non-users.
+First, we find a large exposure reduction to commodity price risk for firms using these contracts; our estimates suggest a reduction of about 27% compared with non-users.
 Second, sector output and labor compensation have a smaller negative correlation with commodity prices when firms trade larger contracts.
 We assess the aggregate quantitative role of these contracts by introducing and calibrating a tractable general equilibrium model.
-We measure the contribution of purchase obligations in dampening the aggregate transmission of commodity price shocks by constructing a counterfactual where firms are not allowed to trade these contracts.
-Our results show that when firms engage in purchase obligations, real consumption has a relative response of 6.2% less to a 10% commodity price shock.
+We measure the contribution of purchase obligations to dampening the aggregate transmission of commodity price shocks by constructing a counterfactual in which firms are not allowed to trade these contracts.
+Our results show that when firms engage in purchase obligations, real consumption has a relative response of 4% less to a 10% commodity price shock.